mucosal-immunology-lab/bioinformatics-hub/docs/NextFlow/dada2_16S.md

     Essentially if there's an existing folder called `demultiplexed`, demultiplexing is skipped for that run, and the existing files are used.

     - `run01` requires demultiplexing, and as such simply includes `R1.fastq.gz`, `R2.fastq.gz`, and `Index.fastq.gz`.
-It also importantly contains a the barcode mapping file which provides a link between the unique adapters and each sample.
+It also importantly contains a barcode mapping file which provides a link between the unique adapters and each sample.
     - `run02` however is already demultiplexed, and therefore only requires the forward (`R1`) and reverse (`R2`) reads.

     !!! warning "Make sure you correctly name your barcode mapping file!"